SoyBison/academic-kickstart/content/post/memnetch1.md

 <br>

 We need to reconstruct this from what can be gleaned from the `.caffemodel` that is provided on Khosla's website.
 For brevity, I won't write up the code here, but I will post it in an [appendix](https://www.coeneedell.com/appendix/memnet_extras/#memnet).
-We will also need to conduct our own hyperparameter tuning.
+We will also need to conduct our hyperparameter tuning.
 Using Weights and Biases, we get results like this:

 <center>